mateli/OpenCyclos/README.md

 Cyclos doesn't seem to come with a build system, only a bunch of source code.
-This repository contains a Gradle build script for Cyclos and continues the development of Cyclos3 as the fork OpenCyclos.
+This repository contains a Gradle build script for Cyclos and continues the development of Cyclos3 as a fork of OpenCyclos.

 ## Building